ksalij/fsk-bridge/README.md

 │   │           - used to style the login and register forms │   └── templates/
-│       - contains the html Jinja templates served by Flask │       ├── chat.html
+│       - contains the html Jinja templates served by Flask │       ├── home.html
-│       │   - creates the chat structural html
-│       ├── home.html
 │       │   - the home page
-│       │   - allows a user to make a new table, join an existing table with a table ID, or rejoin a table in-progress │       ├── layout.html
+│       │   - allows a user to make a new table or join an existing table with a table ID │       ├── layout.html
-│       │   - the base template for all other html files on the website │       ├── login.html
+│       │   - the base template for all other html files on the website │       ├── learn.html
+│       │   - the learn to play page
+│       ├── login.html
 │       │   - the login page
 │       ├── register.html